 information overload - Exceeding the amount of information a human mind can absorb and process, resulting in a decline in decision-making quality and an increase in the cost of providing information.

-Information technology (IT) -

-The computers and other electronic devices used to store, retrieve, transmit, and manipulate data value of information - The benefit provided by information less the cost of producing it.
+Information technology (IT) - The computers and other electronic devices used to store, retrieve, transmit and manipulate data.